Skip to Content

 All students will attend both a pre-departure orientation and an on-site orientation in Dublin.
 More information about this will be sent to program participants after they are admitted.

-Program housing is apartment-style and located in the heart of the Dublin city center.
+Program housing is located in student accommodation on Griffith College’s Dublin campus.
 All students are provided with a bus pass (we’ll get you started with approximately 50 euros on your bus pass – but you can add more money to the pass if you use it all up!) and are welcome to "top up" their bus pass throughout the semester.

 Meal plans are not included; however, all students have access to a kitchen in their apartments to prepare their own food, and the apartments are centrally located within Dublin City, with several affordable restaurants nearby.